intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 ## Use Unpredictable Grease Values

-In order to gain the benefits of active use and avoid ossification, grease values need to be sent in ways that won't become a predictable pattern that implementations and deployments ossify around.
+In order to gain the benefits of active use and avoid ossification, grease values used in actual packets need to be sent in ways that won't become a predictable pattern that receiver and middlebox implementations and deployments ossify around.

 Implementations that generate grease values should pick unpredictable entries from the set of reserved grease values.
 It is most important that values be unpredictable across the set of all protocol participants for particular deployments.
-This can be achieved in multiple ways: for example, an individual client device might pick random values from the grease value space on each interaction;
+This can be achieved in multiple ways: for example, an individual sender might pick random values from the grease value space on each interaction;
-alternatively, a single client could pick a specific grease value to use, while other clients pick other values.
+alternatively, a single sender could pick a specific grease value to use, while other senders pick other values.

 In order to support picking unpredictable values, the set of reserved values should be large, when possible.
 See {{define}} for a discussion of how to allocate